 Statement of Philosophy and Summary of Practice:

-Many people who come to see me have already been diagnosed and treated by the medical system, and drugs or surgeries have failed to restore their health and/or relieve their symptoms.
-Nevertheless, using the principles, methods, and materia medica of Naturopathic medicine, I often see these patients obtain relief from their conditions.
+Many people who came to see me had already been diagnosed and treated by the medical system, and drugs or surgeries had failed to restore their health and/or relieve their symptoms.
+Nevertheless, using the principles, methods, and materia medica of Naturopathic medicine, I often saw these patients obtained relief from their conditions.

-Some patients come to me because they want to pursue their healing using natural methods instead of drugs.
-Other patients choose me as a doctor because they want a Christian Naturopathic doctor.
-Others choose me because they have a friend who was helped.
+Some patients came to me because they wanted to pursue their healing using natural methods instead of drugs.
+Other patients chose me as a doctor because they wanted a Christian Naturopathic doctor.
+Others chose me because they had a friend who was helped.
 I am open about my faith because it has been such an important part of my life, and is so integral to my approach to healing.

 I was raised as a Christian, but I had to prove the faith for myself as an adult, so I spent many years searching for Truth.
 I participated in many world religions and lifestyles, but by God’s grace, I was able to come to faith in Jesus as Lord.
 My strong science background (UCLA engineering, and Naval Nuclear Power) biased me toward rationality.
 Given my nature, I required logical proof and evidence before I committed myself to any belief system.
 This seemed like an impossibly high barrier to faith in the Christian paradigm, and one I never considered could be met.
 But, it happened.
 I was given the understanding and insight I needed to accept Jesus as my Lord and Savior as an adult.
 I can only attribute a miraculous intervention and the prayers of the many people who loved me.
 I was able to return to the faith of my youth without compromising my commitment to logic when I embraced Christianity.